FileLocker

 Decisions made

-Treat release support as part of the product
+Treat release infrastructure as product quality

 Outcome